-Mali is a large country, two-thirds covered by desert areas, which shares borders with seven other countries (Mauritania, Algeria, Niger, Burkina Faso, Côte d'Ivoire, Guinea and Senegal).
+Mali is a large country in the Sahel, two-thirds covered by desert areas, which shares borders with seven other countries (Mauritania, Algeria, Niger, Burkina Faso, Côte d'Ivoire, Guinea and Senegal).
 The country suffers from many geographical handicaps: landlocked and strongly dependent on climate variations, (drought, locust infestation, desertification and deforestation), inadequate infrastructure and lack of clean water.

-A country which has historically had some major migrations internally, within Africa and internationally, Mali is a country with a long and intense history of internal, African and international migration, a crossroads of civilisations, and a strong tradition of emigration.
+Mali is a country with a long and intense history of internal, African and international migration, a crossroads of civilisations, and a strong tradition of emigration.
 All the regions in Mali are areas from which emigration takes place.
-The diaspora of Malians abroad represents nearly four million people, which is a quarter of the population.
-African countries are still the main destinations, with 32% living in Côte d'Ivoire (3.5 million Malians) and around one million in the Economic Community of West African States (340 000 for other West African countries), followed by the European Union (500 000 Malians).
-In terms of financial support for the development of the country (nearly 300 billion FCFA per year, i.e. 457 million EUR per year), migration is on such a large scale that a Ministry for Malians Abroad has been created in order to recuperate investments, added skills and relations and to manage the reintegration of Malian nationals returning to the country.
+The diaspora of Malians abroad numbers nearly two million people, or 1⁄8th of the population.
+The main destinations remain African countries with 32% living in Côte d'Ivoire (3.5 million Malians) and around one million in the Economic Community of West African States (340 000 for other West African countries), followed by the European Union (500 000 Malians).
+The financial contribution per year to the development of the country by the disapora is nearly 602 billion FCFA / year, or 918 million EUR / year.
+Migration is on such a scale that a Ministry of Malians Abroad has been created in order to recover investments, enriched skills and relations and to supervise the reintegration of nationals returning to Mali.

-The Malian economy is based primarily on four sectors: cotton, rice farming, and gold mining.
-Therefore, the country is dependent on world prices for cotton and gold.
-From the point of view of external financing, the country depends heavily on foreign aid and remittances from emigrants.
+The Malian economy is based primarily on four sectors: cotton, rice, livestock and gold mining.
+The country is therefore dependent on world prices for cotton and gold.
+From the point of view of external financing, the country is heavily dependent on foreign aid and remittances from Malian emigrants are important.